ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/mysql.md

 The rest of the conditions and the `LIMIT` sampling constraint are executed in ClickHouse only after the query to MySQL finishes.

-Supports multiple replicas that must be listed by a character `|`.
+Supports multiple replicas that must be listed by `|`.
 For example:

 ```sql
 SELECT DISTINCT(name) FROM mysql(`mysql{1|2|3}:3306`, 'clickhouse', 'test_replicas', 'root', 'clickhouse');